Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-symbol-api.markdown

 ## Conclusion

-This blog post explained the concept of a Computation Graph and how mxnet lets us define them.
+This blog post explained the concept of a Computation Graph and how MXNet lets us define them.
 A Computation Graph can be queried, rendered and run when `NDArrays` are bound to it.
 We will use Computation Graphs a lot because Deep Learning Models are Computation Graphs!

 Next time, we will learn more about the **Module API** that allows us to train models and make new predictions.

 ## References and Resources

 * [Symbol API Reference][2]
-* [Mxnet official NDArray API tutorial][3]
+* [MXNet official NDArray API tutorial][3]
 * [An introduction to the MXNet API — part 2][4]

 Here is also the code used in this post - also available in this [repository](https://github.com/Chouffe/mxnet-clj-tutorials)